Major-League-Summer-Baseball/Facebook-Bot/README.md

 * [Linux](https://docs.mongodb.com/manual/administration/install-on-linux/)
 * [Mac](https://treehouse.github.io/installation-guides/mac/mongo-mac.html)

-Grab the source code from [here](https://github.com/fras2560/mlsb-platform) and see the readme for how to get it setup.

 Once mongo is setup create a database called mlsb with a collection called users.
-Ensure that mongo database is availble on some port and set environment variable tto he DATABASE_URL mongodb://<USER>:<DBPASSWORD>@localhost:<PORT> (e.g. mongodb://admin:password@localhost:27018)
+Ensure that mongo database is availble on some port and set environment variable to the DATABASE_URL mongodb://<USER>:<DBPASSWORD>@localhost:<PORT> (e.g. mongodb://admin:password@localhost:27018)

 #### Set Environment Variables
 When using the manual setup and setting most environment to reasonable defaults the following setup should work: